-- Men with a high risk of prostate cancer (African Americans and men with a family history of prostate cancer before age 65) should discuss with a physician whether screenings are appropriate beginning at age 45. - Men with more than one first-degree relative diagnosed with prostate cancer at an early age should discuss screenings with a physician beginning at age 40.
-Men with BRCA gene mutations also have an increased risk. - Beginning at 45, both men and women should begin screening for colorectal cancer with one of the following: guaiac-fecal occult blood test (gFOBT) or fecal immunochemical test (FIT) annually; stool DNA (sDNA) test every three years; a flexible sigmoidoscopy, a double-contrast barium enema, or virtual colonoscopy every five years; or a colonoscopy every 10 years. - People with increased colorectal cancer risk factors should consult a physician regarding whether to begin screenings earlier than age 45.
+- Men with a first-degree relative diagnosed with prostate cancer before age 65 may be at higher risk and should consider testing beginning at age 45.
+For men with more than one first-degree relative diagnosed with prostate cancer before age 65, screening may begin at age 40. - The risk of prostate cancer is higher in Black men than white men, for reasons that are unclear.
+Black men should consult with their physician between age 40 and 45 about obtaining an initial prostate-specific antigen (PSA) blood test, followed by regular screening intervals until age 70. - Beginning at 45, both men and women should begin screening for colorectal cancer with one of the following: guaiac-fecal occult blood test (gFOBT) or fecal immunochemical test (FIT) annually; multi-targeted stool DNA (MT-sDNA) test every three years; a flexible sigmoidoscopy or virtual colonoscopy every five years; or a colonoscopy every 10 years.
+Although not as common, those unable to undergo a colonoscopy may do a doublecontrast barium enema (DCBE test. - People with increased colorectal cancer risk factors should consult a physician regarding whether to begin screenings earlier than age 45.